 Honorary doctorates (and lesser degrees) are often awarded by universities to people who have made extraordinary contributions to society.
 They are meant as recognition of achievement, but they are meant to be cosmetic.
 The holder of an ‘honorary’ doctorate is not supposed to pass themselves off as the real thing.
-Most people who receive such honours know this: Nelson Mandela had goodness knows how many honorary degrees but he didn’t dream of passing himself off as ‘Doctor Mandela.’
+Most people who receive such honours know this: Nelson Mandela has goodness knows how many honorary degrees but he wouldn’t dream of passing himself off as ‘Doctor Mandela.’

 Poor Barnabas, not only is he a bogus prime minister (he was never elected), he’s also a bogus doctor.

 There is a twist in the tail.
 Dlamini’s ‘doctorate’ was awarded by the University of Swaziland, but no student has ever graduated from the university with a doctorate degree.

 The level of educational achievement at the university is so low that there are doubts that it should be called a ‘university’ at all.
 Consider these statistics: in 2006, 49.7 percent of the 1,370 students who graduated received certificates and diplomas, while 49.3 percent got bachelor degrees.
 Hardly anyone studies for graduate qualifications: that year, 14 students received masters degrees while only 51 students were studying for masters degrees in the whole university.